udo-munk/Arduino8080/README.md

-Intel 8080 CPU emulation running on an Arduino Nano Derived from z80pack
+Intel 8080 CPU emulation running on an Arduino Nano, derived from z80pack